information

 Are you planning to re-pave your driveway or build an extension on your house?
 Are you remodeling your bathroom or planning an Accessory Dwelling Unit (ADU) and need space for equipment and material storage?
 Do you want to install a new in-ground irrigation system in your yard?

 City code requires the protection of Heritage Trees during development.
 Any activity that may harm the roots, trunk, bark, or branches of a Heritage Tree is restricted.
-You must coordinate with Urban Forestry early in the development application process.
+You must coordinate with Portland Permitting & Development early in the development application process.
+If you are planning work around a Heritage Tree, submit a Heritage Tree Permit Application in advance.
 Call 503-823-TREE (8733) or email trees@portlandoregon.gov for help.

 Private Heritage Tree Removal Requests